JaiSehgal007/sih-fitness-app/README.md

 ## Technology Stack:
+- MediaPipe and OpenCV for building Machine Leaning Model
-- React-Native for the frontend
+- React for the frontend
 - Node/Express for the backend
-- Google Cloud services for the database
+- MongoDb for the database